Bouleau. This is the French word for birch. I learned it from Bernard and Francine, whom you saw a couple posts back, in New Brunswick…

 Now that I’ve ditched my wood tent stove, for weight in steeper terrain, I mostly go without making hot dinners; or occasionally, I’ll make a campfire in the snow, but the process of keeping a lookout for dead birch trees is still the same.
 Dead standing birch trees, or loose limbs that have spent the winter on the ground, will often have water trapped inside their hydrophobic bark and be soggy, rotten wood.
 Whole fallen trees tend to have limbs that are dried out perfectly, and are what I look for when I’m looking to have fire at my campsite.

 Trees deal with cold differently than us humans.
 They are made of plant cells, which are mostly water, and get their structure from a stiff cell wall.
-If the water in the cell freezes, it will often make sharp edges, which will break this cell wall and destroy the cell’s ability to hold a structure.
+If the water in the cell freezes, it expands and forms sharp edges, which will break the cell wall and destroy the cell’s ability to hold a structure.
 (This is why your soft plants get all wilty and sad if you freeze them.
-You’re breaking down their cell walls with stabby ice bits.)
+You’re breaking down their cell walls with large, stabby ice bits.)

 Since they are stuck in one place, have no hands, and have had thousands and thousands more years to evolve… When winter is imminent, cold-tolerant trees have mastered the ability of moving water out of each individual plant cell, and into the spaces between the cells.
 This leaves a sort of thick, sugary gloop inside their cells, which does not freeze nearly as easily as good ole pure H2O.

 The water between the cells, in the meantime, is ultra-pure.
 Although there are no additives in this bit, water needs something to start freezing into ice on.
 Usually, dust does the trick, or even small vibrations in the water.
 However, in the intercellular spaces in a tree, there is usually nothing to start this process.